Blog post

 Benefit-Risk Analysis Framework

-The recent introduction of the structured benefit-risk framework (SBR) in guidelines underscores the necessity for continuous evaluation throughout the product lifecycle.
+The recent introduction of the structured benefit-risk framework (SBR) in guidelines underscores the necessity for throughout the product lifecycle.
 This ensures that the benefits consistently outweigh the risks.
 Regulatory experts advocate for a flexible and tailored approach to these evaluations, emphasizing the importance of considering the totality of evidence specific to each device.

 Expert Guidance from AVS Life Sciences